nbeaver/why-linux-is-better/why-linux-is-better.rst

 rather than reproducing and reporting bugs.

 In the long run, this hurts both proprietary and open-source software running on Windows.
-It is also one reason why developing solely for Windows because of the larger user base may not always be the best choice.
+It is also one reason why developing solely for Windows because of the larger user base may not always be a goo choice.

 .. _requiring: http://www.howtogeek.com/182817/htg-explains-why-does-windows-want-to-reboot-so-often/
 .. _reboots: http://www.howtogeek.com/howto/31204/why-do-application-installs-make-you-reboot-and-close-other-apps/